jdonohoo/crypto-pricewatch/README.md

 Inspired by [PageUpPeopleOrg](https://github.com/PageUpPeopleOrg/serverless-microservice-bootstrap) Bootstrap Template HealthCheck Endpoint / Build Scripts / ReadMe

+BuiltWith: [DotNetServerlessBootstrap](https://github.com/jdonohoo/serverless-aws-aspnetcore2) -- written by me.

 Need help with the cloud?
 Check us out over at [Observian](https://www.observian.com).

-BuiltWith: [DotNetServerlessBootstrap](https://github.com/jdonohoo/serverless-aws-aspnetcore2) -- written by me.

 ## Intro
 Sick of hitting refresh on CoinMarketCap.com?
-Yea, me too.
+Yeah, me too.
 Follow this to have something like this: Posting to a slack channel of your choosing every hour.
 ```
 === Crypto-PriceWatch ===